-The results from the NSILT and spring vent load analysis were used to calculate the nitrogen loads associated with each responsible stakeholder.
+The results from the NSILT and spring vent load analyses were used to calculate the nitrogen loads associated with each responsible stakeholder.
 Table 6 summarizes the total required reductions assigned to each entity.
-Regional projects are state-sponsored management actions that treat nutrient loading from one or many urban sources.
+Regional projects are state-sponsored management actions that treat nutrient loading from one or many urban sources Agriculture in Table 6, Table 7, and Table 8 includes loading from FF and LW.
 A list of private golf courses with allocations can be found in Appendix I. A list of privately owned WWTFs can be found in Appendix J.